cafeibit/Azure-Data-Engineering/README.md

 * <a href="../SynapseAnalytics/readme.md">Data Engineering with Azure Synapse Analytics</a>
 * <a href="https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/overview-architecture">Azure Synapse SQL architecture</a>

-## Data Engineering with Azure Databricks with best practices
+## Data Engineering with Azure Databricks and Spark/Delta Lake

 To process and analyze data using multi-task jobs and Delta Live Tables, the Azure Databricks data processing pipeline framework.
 To run a Delta Live Tables pipeline as part of a data processing workflow with Databricks jobs, Apache Airflow, or Azure Data Factory.